-- Authentic, project-based, collaborative learning experience,

-- Performance based assessment, and/or

-- Comprehensive examination of the course
+- Authentic, project-based, collaborative learning experience, - Performance based assessment, and/or - Cumulative assessment of the semester content.

 Students will continue to take a semester exam for High School Credit courses taken in Middle School.

 SEMESTER GRADE CALCULATION

 To Calculate Semester Average in Grades 6th - 8th, middle school courses the semester average shall be determined by averaging the first or third reporting period (50%) and the second or fourth reporting period (50%).